 Small Group Tours Offered in 2017 – Ireland and Scotland

 Thin Places tours go deep into the Celtic landscape and bring guests who travel to Ireland and Scotland to areas not often seen in big tour groups or self-drive tours.
 These are spiritual tours but not religious.
 Guests are guided by a storyteller / guide, and allowed to travel slowly through some of the most amazing scenery in western Europe.
 Mindie Burgoyne, author and photographer, has crafted each tour to follow a particular theme focused on a geographic region.
-There will be three tours offered
+There are three group tours offered.
+For individual travel, please visit our Individual Travel page.

-There are three tours of mystical sites in Ireland in 2017 and one tour of Scotland.
+There are two group tours of mystical sites in Ireland in 2017 and one group tour of Scotland.

 Links to download registrations follow each tour description.